cf-toolsuite/robert/docs/RUN.md

 * a Gradle [project property](https://docs.gradle.org/current/userguide/migrating_from_maven.html#migmvn:profiles_and_properties) and
 * Spring Boot [profiles](https://docs.spring.io/spring-boot/reference/features/profiles.html)

-in order to package the appropriate runtime libraries in order to support a [VectorStore](https://docs.spring.io/spring-ai/reference/api/vectordbs.html#_available_implementations) and [EmbeddingModel](https://docs.spring.io/spring-ai/reference/api/embeddings.html#available-implementations).
+in order to package the appropriate runtime libraries and then appropriately configure runtime support a [VectorStore](https://docs.spring.io/spring-ai/reference/api/vectordbs.html#_available_implementations) and [EmbeddingModel](https://docs.spring.io/spring-ai/reference/api/embeddings.html#available-implementations).

 Both modes work with a [ChatModel](https://docs.spring.io/spring-ai/reference/api/chatmodel.html#_available_implementations).
 Currently model support is plumbed for Open AI (including Groq) and Ollama.

 ## How to Run with Gradle

 ### with Groq Cloud

+Build and run a version of the utility that is compatible for use with [Groq Cloud](https://groq.com).
+You will need to [obtain an API key](https://console.groq.com/docs/api-keys).

 Before launching the app: